bhojak/SampleMVIApp/README.md

   * The Data layer uses a Network Client (Retrofit) with asynchronous calls via Coroutines with flows.

-  * The Network client uses intercepting network connections with the "OkHttpClient" network interceptor
+  * The Network client uses intercepting network connections with the "OkHttpClient" network interceptor.

+  * The Unit test covers 100% of test cases using UnitJ5, and Mockk.